mark-s/QnapBackupDecryptor/README.md

 WARNING: This will delete the Encrypted files if they are successfully decrypted.
 Ensure you have backups as the files will not be recoverable!

-This will prompt for confirmation.
+This will prompt for confirmation (unless you specify -y / --silent)

 - Windows
 `QnapBackupDecryptor.exe -e c:\Files\Enc -d c:\Files\Dec --verbose --removeencrypted`